RVB32/teaching/pilot/Example.md

 What do we need?
 * HTML: The language for presenting the content.
 * CSS: The language for fancyfying the content. (#Desgin)
-* Javascript,Jquery: Because we want to be a cool non-90s website.
+* Javascript, Jquery: Because we want to be a cool non-90s website.

 Oh wait ... but where will this run?
 So we also need: